- Visitor Experience

 The artist I came to see is not here.
-How do I contact him/her?
+How do I contact them?

-Each artist is a unique business.
+Each artist is a unique small business with hours that may be different from the building hours.
 Artists publish their public contact information via their individual profiles on the Art Center’s website at torpedofactory.org/artist-list.

 How do I find an artist who is no longer at the Torpedo Factory Art Center?

-In its 45-year history, many artists have come and gone.
-Send an email to email@example.com and Art Center staff will do some research to make connections where possible.
+Since its founding in 1974, many artists have come and gone.
+Send an email to [email protected] and Art Center staff will do some research to make connections where possible.